Policy on Discrimination and Harassment

 - suspension, probation, demotion, termination, dismissal or expulsion

-For student offenders, any of the other sanctions set forth in the University Judicial Code may also be invoked.
+For student offenders, any of the other sanctions set forth in the University Student Conduct Code may also be invoked.

 Retaliation and Protection of Rights